mirror/boost/boost/libs/ptr_container/doc/ptr_sequence_adapter.rst

 Semantics: algorithms
 ^^^^^^^^^^^^^^^^^^^^^

+The general requirement for these algorithms is that the container *does not contain any nulls*.

 - ``void sort();``
 - ``void sort( iterator first, iterator last );``
 - ``template< class Compare > void sort( Compare comp );``